 When you connect your in-take to the outside air, you create a closed heating system and you seal your stove from the rest of your house.
-One end of your stove draws air in from outside and that air is used to cause oxygen to rip electrons from an organic (aka carbon-based here) substrate.
+One end of your stove draws air in from outside and that air is used to cause oxygen to rip electrons from an organic (aka carbon-based) substrate.
 That chemical reaction causes a plasma to form in an exothermic combustion reaction.
 After said electron theft by oxygen (shout out to my chemistry friends who thought that O.I.L.
 R.I.G. was never going to be useful in real life; score one for your teachers this time), you have created heat and CO2, amongst other things, that now fill your burn chamber.
-Your stove piping creates an opening for which this CO2 and smoke can now exit your stove that is outside of your home.
-At no point is any part of the stove’s burn process in contact with the air in your home and therefore it is closed off from it.
+Your stove piping then creates an opening for which this CO2 and smoke can now exit your stove.
+That exit leads to the outside of your home.
+At no point is any part of the air used in the stove’s burn process in contact with the air in your home and therefore it is closed off from it.

 So now what we know what a closed heating system is and how an outdoor in-take helps us create one, let’s look at some of the benefits.

 1.)
 What, are we trying to heat the outside?!